faber-1/parsite/README.md

 # Parsite

-Parsite is a micro tiny parser combinator library that I originally made for a language project (coming soon hopefully).
+Parsite is a micro tiny parser combinator library for parsing strings that I originally made for a language project (coming soon hopefully).

-Right now this is just for fun.
-I wrote it in a day, and it is not meant to be used in a serious manner, however I do plan to develop this project more.
+Right now this is just for fun, however I do plan to develop this project more.

 If you plan to use this, I will upload this to opam after a few checks.